EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 # Job Composer

-Job Composer is an Open OnDemand app that allows you to submit a Slurm batch job to a back-end.
+Job Composer is an app that allows you to write and submit a Slurm batch job to a back-end.

 !!!
 Note